ropensci/nodbi/README.md

 -   Delete
 -   List

-across all database backends. \* `docdb_create`. \*\*Only simple (e.g. equality for a single field) queries (and updates) are supported for Elasticsearch at the moment.
-Only root fields can be specified for CouchDB, whereas fields with subitems (in dot notation) can be specified for Elasticsearch, MongoDB, SQLite and PostgreSQL.
+across all database backends. \* Only for `docdb_create`. \*\*Only simple queries (e.g. equality for a single field) and updates are supported for Elasticsearch at the moment.
+Only root fields can be specified for CouchDB, whereas subitems can be specified in dot notation for Elasticsearch, MongoDB, SQLite and PostgreSQL.

 For capabilities in terms of operations and parameter combinations